connect-naveensrikanth/write-latency-boost-using-fastpaxos/README.md

 * Link:

 **Abstract**:\
-ETCD is a distributed key-value store that ensures high availability and strong consistency using the Raft consensus protocol.
-It supports two types of read operations: linearizable reads, which guarantee the most up-to-date data but with higher latency, and serializable reads, which offer lower latency with slightly stale data.
-This paper focuses on improving performance issues caused by linearizable reads by leveraging serializable read operations.
-By balancing consistency and efficiency, the approach enhances ETCD’s scalability and responsiveness.
-This makes ETCD more adaptable for diverse distributed system needs.
+This paper tackles the challenge of high write latency in distributed systems that use write batching to improve throughput.
+While batching reduces transaction overhead, it can cause significant delays due to coordination and flushing times, especially as system size grows.
+To overcome this, the study proposes using the Fast Paxos algorithm, which reduces communication rounds and speeds up consensus.
+This approach aims to balance efficient write processing with low latency, enhancing overall system responsiveness and consistency.
+The results demonstrate improved performance in write-heavy distributed environments.

 **Key Contributions:**
 * **Algorithm Development** \
-  Designed and optimized Serializable Read methodology targetting high number of query processing per second.
+  Designed and optimized Fast Paxos latency methodology by reducing write latency.
 * **Performance Comparison** \
-  Conducted bench marking between Linearizable Read qps and Serializable Read qps.
+  Conducted bench marking between Write Batching Latency and Fast Paxos Latency.
-* **Reserach Leadership**
+* **Reserach Leadership** \
   Led the research and technical implementation , focusing on advancing distributed database through algorithm innovation.

 **Relevance & Real-World Impact**
 * **Kubernetes infrastructure optimization:**\
-    Enhances distributed key-value store performance by improving the number of queries to process per second.
+    Enhances distributed key-value store performance by reducing write latency.
 * **Query Processing Improvement:** \
     need to add here
 * **Academic Recognition :** \